 Juicy Chicken Breast- Pan Seared Chicken Breast is an easy weeknight meal that takes less than 30 minutes to whip up and only a few ingredients.

-Stove Top- Add the mac and cheese to a sauce pan and add 1-2 teaspoons of milk to the pan and heat over medium/low heat until saucey and warm.
-The more milk you add the soupier it will be.
+Stove Top- Add the mac and cheese to a saucepan and add 1-2 teaspoons of milk to the pan and heat over medium/low heat until saucy and warm.
+The more milk you add the more soupier it will be.

 Oven– Preheat the oven to 350ºF and add the gluten free mac and cheese to a greased casserole dish.
 Add 1-2 teaspoons of milk and stir.
 Top with more cheese and 1/4 cup of gluten free Italian bread crumbs.